-Graduate Programs in Health Education and Communication
+Graduate Programs in Health Education and Communication in Hawaii

 Health Communication Graduate Programs explore areas such as health education, school health education, public health education, or health promotion.
 The Centers for Disease Control and Prevention defines health communication as the “study and use of communication strategies to inform and influence individual decisions that enhance health.
 As such, a health communication degree program could tackle elements of social marketing, outreach, public policy, strategic planning and more.